tatsumoto-ren/tatsumoto-ren.github.io/blog/learning-grammar.md

 You don't want to choose them for a basic grammar guide, they're supposed to be used more like dictionaries.
 For this reason we don't include them in the list of recommended beginner guides above.
-Instead we mention them here.
+Instead, we mention them here.
 You may refer to them to look up individual grammar points on a case-by-case basis.

 * [DoJG](https://japbase.neocities.org/)